DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-controls-to-data-expression-bindings.md

 ## Use the Properties Panel

 Select a report control and switch to the [Properties](../report-designer-tools/ui-panels/properties-panel.md) panel.
-Click the **Text** property's marker and select **Text Expression** in the popup menu.
+Click the **Text** property's marker and select **Text Expression** from the popup menu.
 Select a data field or construct a binding [expression](../use-expressions/expression-syntax.md) in the invoked [Expression Editor](../report-designer-tools/expression-editor.md).

 ![](../../../images/eurd-web-expression-editor.png)